Think you’re ready to buy an apartment in Paris? Before you take the plunge, you might want to take this quiz:

 A Few Expat Agency Sites (In English)

 This is where to go when you’re really ready to buy.
+Most provide full service, from helping you get financing to property management.

 - Adrian Leeds Group: If you’ve seen House Hunters International, you know who she is